SivaCse/Notes/Angular/overall.md

 disadvantages
 -------------
 * syntax may be unfamiliar to some developers
-* doesnt work with combineReducers
+* doesn't work with combineReducers
 * may not be able to use rest and spread operators